In-plane magnetic field-driven symmetry breaking in topological insulator-based three-terminal junctions: Results

 The individual currents are measured as a function of the in-plane magnetic field components and shown in Figs.~\ref{fig:T-junction-current-map}b--c.
 Unlike for the total current, a pronounced correlation along the diagonal ($B_x = B_y$) and antidiagonal ($B_x = - B_y$) of the $(B_x, B_y)$-plane can be identified for the current towards the right and the left, respectively.
 A robust steering pattern emerges over a large range of magnetic field strengths, with the current favoring one of the two output legs depending on the in-plane magnetic field orientation.
 The steering pattern is more clearly seen when plotting the steering ratio $\SR$, defined as

-as a function of the magnetic field orientation angle and strength (see Fig.~\ref{fig:T-junction-B-constant}a).
-The pattern becomes more pronounced at higher field strengths and a $\pi$-periodicity as a function of the magnetic field orientation angle $\theta$, $\SR \propto \sin(\theta/2)$, can easily be identified when taking a line cut for a fixed magnetic field strength (see Fig.~\ref{fig:T-junction-B-constant}c).
+as a function of the magnetic field orientation angle and strength (see Fig.~\ref{fig:T-junction-B-constant}a, details on the transformation of the experimental data set can be found in the Methods section).
+The pattern becomes more pronounced at higher field strengths and a $\pi$-periodicity as a function of the magnetic field orientation angle $\theta$, $\SR \propto \sin(2\theta)$, can easily be identified when taking a line cut for a fixed magnetic field strength (see Fig.~\ref{fig:T-junction-B-constant}c).

 Note that the intrinsic, magnetic field-independent asymmetry of the junction is subtracted from the steering ratio in Equation~\eqref{eq:steering_ratio}.
 It is clear from the range of the individual currents in Fig.~\ref{fig:T-junction-current-map} that the measured currents already have some asymmetry in the absence of an external magnetic field.
 This asymmetry can be attributed to small structural differences in the wire legs and different contact resistances, for example, that are not directly related to the transmission of 3D~TI surface states across the tri-junction.
 Further note that the angle dependence of the steering ratio immediately rules out an explanation based on the Hall effect due to a possible misalignment of the external magnetic field and sample planes, as it would give rise to a $2\pi$-periodic pattern.
-Other possible symmetry-breaking mechanisms that are unrelated to the tri-junction itself are considered in the Discussion section below and more details on them are provided in Sec.~\nolink{\ref{supp-sec:details_model}} of the \supp.
+Other possible symmetry-breaking mechanisms that are unrelated to the tri-junction itself are considered in the Discussion section below and more details on them are provided in Supplementary Note~\nolink{\ref{sec:details_model}}.